 • Eat healthy fats, like avocado, nuts, olive oil, and coconut (in its many forms: milk, oil, and flour).

 • Add sprouted seeds to your daily routine.
 Flaxseed, hemp seeds and chia seed are all great options filled with fiber that supports fat loss.
-As an added bonus, sprouted seed are high in protein and contain omega-3s – so they pack an all around powerful punch!
+As an added bonus, sprouted seeds are high in protein and contain omega-3s – so they pack an all around powerful punch!

 • Eat a wide range of colorful, nutrient packed vegetables.
 You can’t lose weight if you focus on calories without making sure you are giving your body the nutrients it needs.

 • Drink more herbal tea.
-One to three cups per day may help rev your metabolism.
+One to three cups per day may help rev up your metabolism.
 Green tea is especially effective due to its high catechins content.

 • Eat grapefruit.
 No, I don’t mean eat only grapefruit – a diet too narrowly limited isn’t the way to go.
 But there is research that shows that eating grapefruit can aid an enzyme called AMP-activated protein kinase (AMPK) which helps your body use sugar.
 And grapefruit contains nootkatone, which has been shown to increase AMPK activity.